willyvaessen/100DaysofCode/README.md

 ## 7 November 2023

-Only 2 dys left in this #100DaysofCode challenge.
+Only 2 days left in this #100DaysofCode challenge.
 I will be continuing on the C# course as well as maybe some nice stuff that I might run into, like the 2 Python applications by [anosike1](https://github.com/anosike1).

+## 8 November 2023

+Day 100 of #100DaysofCode.
+I made it, all the way up to 100 days.
+I'll be working on the Challenge Project in the C# course on freeCodeCamp, which is indeed challenging.